opencv/opencv/modules/core/doc/old_basic_structures.rst

     :param col: Zero-based index of the selected column

-    :param startCol: Zero-based index of the starting column (inclusive) of the span
+    :param start_col: Zero-based index of the starting column (inclusive) of the span

-    :param endCol: Zero-based index of the ending column (exclusive) of the span
+    :param end_col: Zero-based index of the ending column (exclusive) of the span

 The functions return the header, corresponding to a specified column span of the input array.
 That is, no data is copied.
 Therefore, any modifications of the submatrix will affect the original array.
 If you need to copy the columns, use :ocv:cfunc:`CloneMat`. ``cvGetCol(arr, submat, col)`` is a shortcut for ``cvGetCols(arr, submat, col, col+1)``.